B.S.E.E., MIT, 1968, Tau Beta Pi.

 ( ... ) Fung's petition for rehearing or rehearing en banc (filed 4/3/13).

 Summary of Feelings, Forms and Freedom.
 New proposed technologies include device models of brain parts and incorporate "imagery" in device operations.
 Corresponding "imagery" in new psychological constructions refers to conscious experience of a person and to "images" generated by brains.
 Psychological imagery includes experience referred to a person's own body, e.g., itching and balancing, called "bodily feelings," and also experience, e.g., visual appearances, referred to material bodies other than the person's own body, such as shapes and colors, and are called "sensations of objects."
 Bodily feelings and sensations of objects have separate origins and different characters and generally co-exist while frequently overlapping and merging, e.g., when a person picks up and eats a bit of food or when a person uses a screwdriver.
 Other disparate kinds of imagery include images of "other persons" who presumptively have bodily feelings and sensations of objects much like my own.

 New constructions juxtapose, combine, co-ordinate and organize multiple kinds of imagery that may have disparate characters.
 Technology and psychology develop together.
-An open class of matching operations includes operations that make two closely similar images into "the same" image, operations that detect which of two comparable images is larger and operations that detect distinctions between images.
+An open class of matching operations includes operations that detect when two closely similar images are "the same" image, operations that detect which of two comparable images is larger and operations that detect distinctions between images.
 "Actual imagery" of present bodily movements, feelings and sensations is compared with "control imagery" that defines goals, forms and laws.
 For example, suppose a racer is running towards the goal line in a competitive race: imagery of the goal line and of other runners is used to control the racer's movements, feelings and sensations that are aimed at the goal line, seeking to merge momentarily with it.
 A feeling of freedom accompanies the effort and motivates the racer.
 New constructions suggest models for such movements, feelings, sensations and motivations.